Do not resuscitate: Advance directives, including living wills

-USA
+United States

 In the United States, an advance directive or living will is not sufficient to ensure a patient is treated under the DNR protocol, even if it is their wish, as neither an advance directive nor a living will legally binds doctors.
 They can be legally binding in appointing a medical representative, but not in treatment decisions.

-UK
+United Kingdom

-In the UK, emergency care and treatment plans (e.g. ReSPECT) are clinical recommendations written by healthcare professionals after discussion with patients or their relatives about their priorities of care.
+In the United Kingdom, emergency care and treatment plans (e.g. ReSPECT) are clinical recommendations written by healthcare professionals after discussion with patients or their relatives about their priorities of care.
 Research has found that the involvement of patients or their family in forming ECTP recommendations is variable.
 In some situations (where there are limited treatment options available, or where the patient is likely to deteriorate quickly) healthcare professionals will not explore the patient's preferences, but will instead ensure that patients or their relatives understand what treatment will or will not be offered.